Frequently asked questions (FAQs)

 • Scientific contexts.

-• The 21st Century skills also integrated to the programme.
+• The 21st Century skills are also integrated to the programme.

 Ordering, Placing Orders